microsoft/frameworkcontroller/doc/user-manual.md

 ## <a name="FrameworkConsistencyAvailability">Framework Consistency vs Availability</a>
 ### <a name="FrameworkConsistency">Framework Consistency</a>
-#### <a name="ConsistencyProperties">ConsistencyProperties</a>
+#### <a name="ConsistencyGuarantees">ConsistencyGuarantees</a>
 For a specific Task identified by {FrameworkName}-{TaskRoleName}-{TaskIndex}:

-- **ConsistencyProperty1**:
+- **ConsistencyGuarantee1**:

-  Guarantees at most one instance of the Task is running at any point in time.
+  At most one instance of the Task is running at any point in time.

-- **ConsistencyProperty2**:
+- **ConsistencyGuarantee2**:

-  Guarantees no instance of the Task is running if it is TaskAttemptCompleted, TaskCompleted or the whole Framework is deleted.
+  No instance of the Task is running if it is TaskAttemptCompleted, TaskCompleted or the whole Framework is deleted.

 For a specific Framework identified by {FrameworkName}:

-- **ConsistencyProperty3**:
+- **ConsistencyGuarantee3**:

-  Guarantees at most one instance of the Framework is running at any point in time.
+  At most one instance of the Framework is running at any point in time.

-- **ConsistencyProperty4**:
+- **ConsistencyGuarantee4**:

-  Guarantees no instance of the Framework is running if it is FrameworkAttemptCompleted, FrameworkCompleted or the whole Framework is deleted.
+  No instance of the Framework is running if it is FrameworkAttemptCompleted, FrameworkCompleted or the whole Framework is deleted.

-#### <a name="ConsistencyPropertiesHowTo">How to achieve ConsistencyProperties</a>
+#### <a name="ConsistencyGuaranteesHowTo">How to achieve ConsistencyGuarantees</a>

+The default behavior is to achieve all ConsistencyGuarantees, if you do not explicitly violate below guidelines:

-1. Achieve **ConsistencyProperty1**:
+1. Achieve **ConsistencyGuarantee1**:

     Do not [force delete the managed Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/#force-deletion-of-pods):